 It’s about encouraging them to get one-on-one training with a personal trainer to enhance their gym experience.

 Front desk workers are tasked with manning the front desk at a gym.

 So there you have it.
-A comprehensive list of all the employment opportunities that you can find in the gym environment.
+A comprehensive list of all the employment opportunities you can find in the gym.

-Each of them plays their own unique part in making a gym a place where people can improve their health, their fitness and enjoy themselves!
+Each of them plays its own unique part in making a gym a place where people can improve their health and fitness and enjoy themselves!